holochain/holochain/docs/specs/src/hwp_4_formal.md

 The code that comprises a Holochain application is categorized into two different types of zomes:

-1. **Integrity Zomes:** which provide the immutable portion of the app's code that:
+1. **Integrity Zomes** which provide the immutable portion of the app's code that:
   - identifies the types of entries and links able to be committed in the app,
   - defines the structure of data entries, and
   - defines the validation code each node runs for each type of entry or link.
-2. **Coordination Zomes:** which can be modified or added to while an app is live, contain various CRUD operations for entries and links, functions related to following graph links and querying collections of data on the DHT, and any auxillary functionality someone wants to bundle in their application.
+2. **Coordination Zomes** which can be modified or added to while an app is live, contain various CRUD operations for entries and links, functions related to following graph links and querying collections of data on the DHT, and any auxillary functionality someone wants to bundle in their application.

 Each application running on Holochain is uniquely identified by a DNA hash of the integrity zome code compiled to Web Assembly (WASM) and bundled with additional settings and properties required for that app.